-Most of the spots can be reached by old fashioned city loop bus (660yen for one day pass) except for Nada Sake Brewing area and Kobe Animal Kingdom.
-To Nada and Animal Kingdom, we need to take train.
+Most of the spots can be reached by city loop bus (700yen for one day pass) except for Nada Sake Brewing area and Kobe Animal Kingdom.
+To Nada and Animal Kingdom, we need to take trains.

-If you have a special request for lunch such as Kobe Beef steak lunch, please inform me.
+If you wish to have a Kobe beef lunch, please inform me beforehand.

 Mari packed a lot in one day and it was amazing.
 I am so glad we decided to use a guide for our first day.
 I wasn't worried about getting lost or not knowing the best things to see, so I was able to just enjoy the day.
 We can't wait to go back and see the sights again.

 Hi Melissa, Thank you so much for your tour review!
 I enjoyed having your family for a full day tour.
 Your children were very nice and polite.
 With your help I could manage a tour smoothly.
 Mari